How to configure media serving on a custom domain#

-By default, media files in Divio projects are served directly from our S3 cloud storage service,
+By default, media files in Divio applications are served directly from our S3 cloud storage service,

 and the URL of each object will refer to that storage endpoint - for example, objects may be served